Princess Charlotte of Denmark: Later life

 Princess Charlotte was described as wise, practical and thrifty, keeping the finances of her household under strict control.
 She had some interest in art and poetry, and reportedly felt herself to be a Danish patriot.
 Charlotte played some part in the succession crisis which occurred because her half first cousin, King Frederick VI of Denmark, lacked a male heir.
-She supported the solution that her branch of the family should succeed to the throne, and because of this, she opposed the Schleswig–Holstein indepdence movement.
+She supported the solution that her branch of the family should succeed to the throne, and because of this, she opposed the Schleswig–Holstein independence movement.

 In 1839, her brother Christian VIII of Denmark succeeded their cousin on the throne, and during his reign, Charlotte had an important position at the Danish royal court in Copenhagen because her brother favored that her line of the family should succeed to the throne after his male line had died out.

 In 1848, her brother died and was succeeded by his childless son, her nephew, king Frederick VII of Denmark.
 In 1850, the Danish government was pressured by Russia to choose Prince Christian of Glücksburg, a junior member of the Danish royal family and Charlotte's own son-in-law, as heir to the throne.
 Prince Christian's older brother the Duke of Schleswig-Holstein-Sonderburg-Glücksburg had displayed anti-Danish sentiment during the recent First Schleswig War, and when gehejmeråd F.C.
 Dankwart, on behalf of the government, issued the demand that she should renounce her, her son's, and eldest daughter's right to the throne in favor of her second daughter and her husband, she replied: "It is impossible: the Danish people would under no circumstance accept as King a Prince from a house that has made war against Denmark, and that is so hostile toward us".
 In exchange, she demanded that the House of Oldenburg purchase the Electorate of Hesse and declare it a kingdom, so that her son Frederick could "Switch one Kingdom for another".
 On 18 July 1851, after having been persuaded that her terms were impossible and that Christian of Glücksburg in fact had good support for his claim, Charlotte agreed to renounce her, her son Frederick's, and her eldest daughter Marie Louise Charlotte's claims to the throne in favour of her second daughter Louise, who in turn renounced her own claim in favor of her spouse, Christian.

 Charlotte died in Christiansborg Palace in 1864.